 This feeling of fulfillment after an online teaching session is necessary for your mental well-being.

 6. Keep Yourself Physically & Mentally Fit:

 If you are teaching at home temporarily due to school closures resulting from the pandemic, do not give up on your normal fitness routine.
-We know that this is not easy when the entire world seems to be obsessed with statistics related to infections and deaths.
+We know that this is not easy when the entire world seems obsessed with statistics related to infections and deaths.

 A few breathing exercises and mindfulness activities can bring about positivity.
-Indulge in your favorite indoor activity, whether it is cooking, reading or listening to music.
+Indulge in your favorite indoor activity, whether it is cooking, reading, or listening to music.
 It will enhance your feeling of well-being.

 7. Keep your Eating Under Control:

 Teaching at home means that you can munch all through the day on the delicious cake your partner baked!
 Be careful.
 There is a tendency to snack more when working from home.
 Resist all such temptations and stick to your normal diet.
 Good, healthy eating will make you feel good.